WhiTanFox/MAX7219Sprite/README.txt

 	int index,		Render target start position
 	uint8_t * src1,	first sprite
 	uint8_t * src2,	second sprite
+	int count		size of the input sprite in 8x8 blocks
+)
-	int count		number of 8x8 panels included in the sprites ) void drawInvert(	Get the bitwise inverse of this sprite int index,		render target start position
+void drawInvert(	Get the bitwise NOT of a sprite
-	uint8_t * src1,	input sprite
+	int index,		Where in this target to place the sprite uint8_t * src1,	input sprite
-	int count		number of 8x8 panels included in the sprite )
+	int count		size of the input sprite in 8x8 blocks
+)

 offsetMatrix(		Shift along X and Y the given sprite